 12. The Compressor Might Have Failed

-The compressor works to remove the cold air from your house while introducing warm air to reverse the natural cooling process of an air conditioner unit.
-If the compressor is malfunctioning, it won’t be able to heat up your home.
+The compressor removes the cold air from your house while introducing warm air to reverse the natural cooling process of an air conditioner unit.
+If the compressor is malfunctioning, it won’t be able to heat your home.
 Instead, it’ll push out lukewarm air from all the vents.

 Compressor repairs can be expensive.
-Usually this occurs from the compressor running dry with no refrigerant.
+Usually, this occurs when the compressor is running dry with no refrigerant.

 13. It’s Just Defrosting

 Most heat pumps go through a defrosting period once an hour or so.
-This process is designed to prevent the coils from freezing, which would render your heat pump useless.
-During this time, the heat pump will be focusing on heating the coils rather than your home.
-It’s not broken, it’s just maintaining itself.
+This process prevents the coils from freezing, rendering your heat pump useless.
+During this time, the heat pump will focus on heating the coils rather than your home.
+It’s not broken; it’s just maintaining itself.

 14. Your Thermostat is in Auto Recovery Mode

-Programmable thermostats will go through an Auto Recovery Mode period between scheduled temperature change settings.
+Programmable thermostats will undergo an Auto Recovery Mode period between scheduled temperature change settings.
 For example, my thermostat displays a RECO message between program settings.

 16. It’s Cold Outside

-Now I know this seems like a really dumb statement.
-Of course, it’s cold outside you’re running the heat for a reason.
+Now, I know this seems like a dumb statement.
+Of course, it’s cold outside, and you’re running the heat for a reason.
 Let me explain what I mean.

-Heat pumps typically operate on about a 20 degree differential.
-Your body temperature is 98.6 degrees, however if the air coming out of your vents is at 85 degrees it will feel as through your heat pump is not working properly when it actually is.
+Heat pumps typically operate on about a 20-degree differential.
+Your body temperature is 98.6 degrees.
+However, if the air coming out of your vents is at 85 degrees, it will feel as though your heat pump is not working correctly when it is.

-The video below does a good job of explaining this phenomenon.
+The video below does an excellent job of explaining this phenomenon.

 Should You Repair or Replace Your Heat Pump?

-According to Improve Net, replacing a heat pump can cost up to $5,100.
-That’s a whole lot of money for anyone, regardless of your income level.
+Replacing a heat pump can cost between $6,000 and $12,000.
+That’s a lot of money for anyone, regardless of income level.
 Sadly, all heat pumps are limited to only last for so long.

 Let’s examine the pros and cons of replacing vs. repairing a heat pump: